CTSRD-CHERI/morello-early-performance-results/src/headline-results/initial-measured-performance.md

 All measurements were made on a consistently configured FPGA platform that offers strong performance fidelity, and used the 'train' rather than 'ref' workload due to on-FPGA execution times.
+All Morello configurations operated at a fixed frequency during benchmarks[^1], with execution time measured in clock cycles for the purposes of calculating overheads.
 More detailed hardware, toolchain, and software compilation and configuration information, further results from additional configurations, and limitations of this work (including the specific SPECint subset used, compilation choices,